aleith/cheatsheet/README.md

 # The haskell cheatsheet with TOC Bookmarks.
 The Haskell cheatsheet v2.9 by Justin Bailey, ©2010.
-Simmply added PDF Bookmarks in Acrobat for all the section headings.
+I simmply added PDF Bookmarks (using Adobe Acrobat Pro) for all the section headings.

 Download [The Haskell CheatSheet with Bookmarks PDF here](https://github.com/aleith/cheatsheet/blob/main/The%20Haskell%20CheatSheet%20with%20Bookmarks.pdf).